Juan Fernández (basketball, born 1990)

-Juan Manuel "Lobito" Fernández (born July 22, 1990) is an Argentine-Italian professional basketball player for Pallacanestro Trieste of the Italian Lega Basket Serie A (LBA).
+Juan Manuel "Lobito" Fernández (born July 22, 1990) is an Argentine-Italian professional basketball player for Reyer Venezia of the Italian Lega Basket Serie A (LBA).
 His father, Gustavo, was a point guard for a number of professional basketball teams in Argentina.
 Pepe Sánchez convinced Fernández to play basketball at his alma mater, Temple University, and Fernández joined the Temple Owls team in December 2008.
 As a sophomore, he was named Atlantic 10 Tournament Most Valuable Player.
 After struggling through a prolonged shooting slump as a junior, he hit an off-balance 18-foot shot with .4 seconds remaining to defeat Penn State in the 2011 NCAA Men's Division I Basketball Tournament and was named to the All-Atlantic 10 Third Team.
 In addition to his college exploits, he defended Argentina bringing home a gold medal at the 2008 Under-18 World Championship.

 Early life

-Fernández was born on July 22, 1990 in Rio Tercero, Argentina to Gustavo Fernández and Nancy Fiandrino.
+Fernández was born on July 22, 1990, in Rio Tercero, Argentina to Gustavo Fernández and Nancy Fiandrino.
 His father was a point guard for a number of professional basketball teams in Argentina.
 He earned the nickname "Lobito" (Spanish for "little wolf") after starring on a basketball team with a wolf mascot.
 Juan Fernández's little brother, also named Gustavo, fell out of a chair when he was a toddler and used a wheelchair for life.
 He is one of the top wheelchair tennis players in the world under the age of 18.
 The family operates the Pinot Grigio restaurant in Río Tercero.

 At the urging of his father, Juan Fernández began playing basketball when he was six years old.
 He described himself as a "fat little kid" who was more interested in being a soccer goalie at first.
 When Fernández showed star potential on junior club teams, he was given the "Lobito" nickname, while his father became known as "Lobo".

 As a teenager, Fernández was offered deals to play in the Spanish B and C league when he graduated from Dr. Alexis Carrel High School.
 At the same time, he was considering playing college basketball in the United States.
 His mother went to Connecticut for six months to learn English, and she persuaded him that it would be a good place to be a student-athlete.
 Pepe Sánchez, an Argentine basketball player who played college basketball at Temple University, offered some advice in an e-mail:

 Sánchez had recommended Fernández to the coach of his alma mater, Fran Dunphy.
 Dunphy dispatched assistant Matt Langel to recruit Fernández to Temple.
 On one recruiting trip, Langel drove for 10 hours on the backroads of Argentina searching for Fernández, who was practicing with the national team instead of home in Rio Tercero as Langel had thought.
 After his official visit to the Philadelphia campus in September 2008, Fernández signed his letter of intent.
 He graduated high school in December, and enrolled at Temple.